ECSH82000 - Sanctions for non-compliance: warning letters

 Minor breaches would be those that did not lead to an increased risk of money laundering, terrorist financing or proliferation financing (ML/TF/PF)

 Warning Letters are designed to promote a positive behavioural change and to ensure that minor non-compliance is acknowledged and addressed within an appropriate timescale.
 Therefore, the warning letter will outline what steps the business needs to take to address the breaches identified and the timeframe for dealing with them.
 It must also specify the relevant period of the contravention(s) covered by the warning letter, see ECSH 82850.
-Where breaches have been identified an advice letter should not be issued.
+Where breaches have been identified an advice letter must not be issued.